andrewcooke/Drawing.jl/README.md

   point, with a given radius.
 Setting `from` and `to` to smaller angles creates an arc (incomplete circle, with angles measured anti-clockwise from the x axis, in degrees).

+* `rectangle(wdth, height; align=1, rotate=0)` create a rectangle, rotated and
+  placed relative to the current point using the "telephone pad" align (1 is top left, 9 is bottom right).

+* `text(s; align=1, rotate=0)` create the given text, rotated and placed
+  relative to the current point using the "telephone pad" align (1 is top left, 9 is bottom right).